-- Add Waypoints and Point of Interest in the map.
-The aircraft's camera points to the Point of Interest when traveling through the waypoints. - 2.
-Tap on the Waypoints and Point of Interest to set the altitude, flight speed, and other parameters. - 3.
-Drag the Waypoints and Point of Interest to adjust the positions. - 4.
-Flight speed, failsafe settings, and aircraft behavior can be configured after completing the Waypoints. - Waypoints and Point of Interest information can be saved in the app while editing in the map and the flight path can be recorded and repeated. - \triangle

-In challenging environments such as those surrounded by high-rise buildings it is recommended to set waypoints by flying to each waypoint manually.
+- 1. Add waypoints and point of interest in the map.
+The aircraft's camera points to the point of interest when traveling through the waypoints. - 2.
+Tap on the waypoints and point of Interest to set the altitude, flight speed, and other parameters. - 3.
+Drag the waypoints and point of Interest to adjust the positions. - 4.
+Flight speed, failsafe settings, and aircraft behavior can be configured after completing the waypoints. - 5.
+Waypoints and point of interest information can be saved in the app manually while editing in the map and the flight path can be recorded and repeated. - In challenging environments such as those surrounded by high-rise buildings it is recommended to set waypoints by flying to each waypoint manually. - Waypoints is only available when using aircraft firmware v01.00.03.00 or above and DJI GO 4 v4.3.12 or above.